heroku/heroku-nodejs-plugin/README.md

 ## Publishing new versions

-New versions can be published to Github releases by merging all changes to master and running `publish.sh`
+New versions can be published to Github releases by merging all changes to `main` and running `publish.sh`